pozel/Neuropixel-2.0-IMRO-GUI/README.md

 # Neuropixel-2.0-IMRO-GUI
 GUI allows user to create customized imro channel mapping files for Neuropixels 2.0 recordings on a SpikeGLX acquisition system.
 To use the GUI, run the Matlab App Designer file "NP2ImroGenerator.mlapp".
 For matlab 2021a+.
+Adapted from Jennifer Colonnell (HHMI, Janelia) and Shahin Gharakozlou Lashkari (JHU, BME).

 --Pelin Ozel